gspandy/admin-layout/Readme.md

 It's very simple at this moment, and I don't want it become more complex, follow KISS priciple.

+You can use it in other template, like Vue/Angular/React even Freemarker.

 ## Feature

 - a simple layout implemented by `absolute` display, including header/sidebar/content/footer
-- a sidebar menu (Now only supports 2 levels), including some animations
+- a sidebar menu (~~Now only supports 2 levels~~), including some animations.
+Menu now supports **MANY** levels

 ## I use ...